KrobL2/post05/README.md

 # runners-go

-Using GitLab runners for a Go project
+Github runners for a Go project